paulbricman/paulbricman.github.io/_pages/thoughtware.md

 In the upcoming years, I plan to bring the following ideas to life, roughly in order:

-- a nutritional label for food for thought
 - an artificial sense organ for insight
 - a graph-based belief system editor
 - a sandbox for training collaborative virtual assistants